SyedRidwan/SC1015_Mini_Project/README.md

 This project analyzes the impact of governance, economic policies, and legal frameworks on human freedom across different countries.
 By forecasting human freedom index (HFI) using the top 5 most significant variables, the project highlights the critical role these factors play in shaping HFI over the years.

 ## Problem definition:
-How might the effectiveness of a government impact future levels of human freedom
+For our project, we want to forecasting the impact of the government on Freedom.
+Hence, we have arrived at the following problem statement:

-What can be done to improve future levels of human freedom?
+How might the effectiveness of a government impact future levels of human freedom and what can be done to improve future levels of human freedom?

 ## Model used:
-Linear regression
+Linear Regression

 ## Key Findings
 Top Countries: High human freedom scores are associated with policies prioritizing economic freedom, regulatory efficiency, and civil liberties, leading to robust socio-economic outcomes.